Accessibility Audit Suite:

 VoiceOver: The Baseline Was Missing

-VoiceOver testing on GroundNews revealed navigation order issues that made the reading experience non-linear in confusing ways - the focus sequence didn't match the visual hierarchy.
+VoiceOver testing on GroundNews revealed navigation order issues that made the reading experience non-linear in confusing ways.
+The focus sequence didn't match the visual hierarchy.
 Interactive elements were unlabeled.
 Landmark regions were missing, which meant screen reader users had no efficient way to jump between sections of the page.
-These aren't edge-case issues.
-They're the baseline.
+These are baseline issues, not edge cases.

 PDF Remediation: Before/After Delta